-Located in the westernmost part of the island of Montréal, this 233-hectare linear park is partially finished.
-Only the northwest portion of the park, which opens onto the Lac des Deux Montagnes, is currently open to the public.
+Located in the westernmost part of the Island of Montréal, this 233-hectare linear park is partially finished.
+Only the northwest portion of the park, which opens onto Lake of Two Mountains, is currently open to the public.
 This idyllic spot offers a magnificent view of the lake and the Oka area.

-In the wintertime, the winds that blow regularly over this icy expanse of water make it a popular destination with kite skiiers and paraskiiers.
+Its prevailing west winds, which blow regularly over this expanse of water, make it a popular destination with windsurfers, boaters and kitesurfers

 - Parking ($)